Food Organics and Garden Organics (FOGO)

 Red Lid Bin Weekly Service Request

-With the introduction of FOGO, both food and garden organics will now go into the green bin which will be collected weekly from 30 June 2025 for both urban and rural residents.
+With the introduction of FOGO, both food and garden organics now go into the green bin which will be collected weekly from 30 June 2025 for both urban and rural residents.

 What are the benefits of FOGO?